mozilla/geckodriver/doc/Testing.md

 sporadically, a helpful tip is to surpress the window whilst you are running them by using Firefox’ [headless mode]:

-	% MOZ_HEADLESS=1 ./mach wpt testing/web-platform/tests/webdriver
+	% ./mach wpt --headless testing/web-platform/tests/webdriver

-In addition to the `MOZ_HEADLESS` output variable there is also `MOZ_HEADLESS_WIDTH` and `MOZ_HEADLESS_HEIGHT` to control the dimensions of the no-op virtual display.
-This is similar to using xvfb(1) which you may know from the X windowing system, but has the additional benefit of also working on macOS and Windows.
+The `--headless` flag is equivalent to setting the `MOZ_HEADLESS` output variable.
+In addition to `MOZ_HEADLESS` there is also `MOZ_HEADLESS_WIDTH` and `MOZ_HEADLESS_HEIGHT` for controlling the dimensions of the no-op virtual display.
+This is similar to using Xvfb(1) which you may know from the X windowing system, but has the additional benefit of also working on macOS and Windows.

 As you get in to development of geckodriver and Marionette you will